Karma Tashi Ling

 The above is exerpted from the Karmapa's website.

 The Four Dharmas of Gampopa

-It is said that in order for a genuine teaching to occur, certain things need to be in place.
-One of these things is an auspicious time and place.
-Over the years, there have been several occasions when Thrangu Rinpoche has given teachings on The Four Dharmas of Gampopa.
-At Karma Tashi Ling we feel very fortunate that such a beneficial elucidation of "The Four Dharmas" will be given in Edmonton this year.
+At Karma Tashi Ling we feel very fortunate that such a beneficial teaching as "The Four Dharmas" will be given in Edmonton this year.
 Rinpoche's website, www.rinpoche.com has the full text from a teaching he gave in 1993 if you would like to become more familiar with "the Four Dharmas" before the day of the retreat.

-The Four Dharmas of Gampopa were translated from the Tibetan in the following way during the 1993 retreat:
+The Four Dharmas of Gampopa are translated from the Tibetan in the following way:

 - Grant your blessings so that my mind may be one with the dharma.